History students at MTSU are making history themselves by creating a website that will enable tourists to discover Midstate history on their own.

 The history tour website, which is intended to be permanent and constantly updated, is not the only digital aspect of the class.
 Students digitally aligned satellite and aerial maps of areas with historic maps of those same areas and compared change over time in them as layers on Google Earth.

 They also recorded soundscapes and produced mini-podcasts about their sites to familiarize themselves with their subneighborhoods.
-Taylor-Poleskey said she taught the class in a way that emphasized adapting to constantly changing hardware and software.
+Taylor-Poleskey said she taught the class to emphasize adapting to constantly changing hardware and software.

 “Instead of teaching how to use individual programs, which are going to be outdated in no time, I’m trying to teach them about plasticity and problem-solving when they are confronted with new technologies,” Taylor-Poleskey said.